 Before surgery, also ask your surgeon about scar care and what steps you can take to make sure your incisions heal well.
 They will provide guidelines about keeping the scar supported, tell you about appropriate topical medications, and describe the physical limitations you will have.
 Follow their instructions to the letter!

 On the flip side, accept that you’ll have to put off or ignore some other responsibilities.
 Your house might be a little messier than you like for the time being or laundry may pile up.
 That’s okay: let this be a time to pamper yourself.
 Stay focused on the positive and before you know it, you will be seeing the slimmer, firmer midsection you envisioned and find yourself enjoying life with a more confident outlook!

-For best results, choose an experienced, board certified plastic surgeon who regularly performs tummy tuck surgery.
+For best results, choose an experienced, board-certified plastic surgeon who regularly performs tummy tuck surgery.
 Find a surgeon you trust and with whom you feel comfortable—you should feel like he or she understands your goals and feel 100% comfortable asking any questions before and after surgery.
-If you’re going to be in the area, we’d love to help answer your questions; just contact us to schedule a free New Jersey tummy tuck consultation!
+If you’re looking for a plastic surgeon in the Paramus, Hackensack, and Ridgewood, NJ, area, we’d love to answer your questions; just contact us to schedule a free tummy tuck consultation!